Azure Data Engineer

 Create job alert

 A large‑scale data transformation programme is underway, and our client is looking for an experienced Azure Data Engineer to support the rebuild of their cloud data platform.
 This role is hands‑on and delivery‑focused — you’ll be designing and developing Azure‑native data pipelines, working extensively with Databricks, and shaping scalable data models across the Microsoft ecosystem.
-The role would require you to be on site in Bristol 3 days per week.
+The role would require you to be on site in Bristol 4 days per week, please only apply for this position if you are local enough to do this without relocating.

 What you’ll be doing